7 Best Renters Insurance Companies in Colorado 2026

 Policy Add-Ons

 Any time you add options or additional coverage to your renters insurance policy, you should expect an increase to your premium.
-For example, if you opt to buy replacement cost coverage instead of the standard cash value, your premium will go up.
+For example, if you buy replacement cost coverage instead of the standard cash value, your premium will increase.

 What Is Covered by Renters Insurance?